-Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however MeRT is more evolved.
-Our MeRT is highly individualized as to frequency and location based on an initial thorough testing and evaluation.
+Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however, MeRT is more evolved.
+Our MeRT is highly individualized as to frequency and location based on initial thorough testing and evaluation.
 This customized, scientific approach is unique to each patient.

 Treatment for dementia usually lasts 4-6 weeks with follow-up intervals as needed.
 Appointments are 30-45 minutes in length, Monday through Friday.
 Patients report they begin to notice the benefits of treatment within the first week.*